SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ### Authentication

-The integration example illustrated in Section 2 of this guide uses the authentication information specified in the custom properties of the Solace resource adapter.
+The integration example illustrated in [Connecting to Solace JMS provider](#step-3–connecting-to-solace-jms-provider) of this guide uses the authentication information specified in the custom properties of the Solace resource adapter.
 These authentication properties are used whenever Application Managed authentication is specified for a JCA resource.
 No matter the authentication mode (Application-Managed or Container-Managed) specified for a resource, the Solace ‘MessageVPN’ information for a connection is always retrieved from the Solace resource adapter configured properties (or from the configured properties of one of the JCA entities – connection factory, administered object or activation specification).

 JBoss supports configuration of Container-Managed authentication for JCA connection factories.
 The JAAS login module ConfiguredIdentityLoginModule can be used to provide EJB Container-supplied sign-on credentials to the Solace message broker.
 Refer to [JBOSS-SEC] for more details on configuring EJB Security.